 Meet Our Fellows

-Brandon M. Weiss (2013 – 2015)
+Brandon M. Weiss (2013 – 2016)

-Weiss graduated from Harvard Law School with honors.
-During his time at Harvard, he was Co-Editor-in-Chief of the Harvard Human Rights Journal and a student advocate with the Harvard Tenant Advocacy Project.
+Weiss graduated from Harvard Law School, where he was Co-Editor-in-Chief of the Harvard Human Rights Journal and a student advocate with the Harvard Tenant Advocacy Project.
 During law school, he worked at Greater Boston Legal Services, the U.S. Department of Justice (Tax Division), the National Law Center on Homelessness & Poverty, and Goulston & Storrs, LLP.
 Upon graduation, he was awarded the Dean’s Award for Community Leadership and a Maria, Gabriella & Robert A. Skirnick Public Interest Fellowship.
 Concurrently, Weiss earned an M.P.P. at the Harvard John F. Kennedy School of Government, with a focus on urban policy and housing finance.
 Prior to law school, he received his B.S. in Symbolic Systems from Stanford University, where he graduated Phi Beta Kappa, was awarded the Goodman Endowed Fellowship in Government, and served as an editor of multiple publications.

 Weiss currently serves as an editor of the Journal of Affordable Housing and Community Development Law, as a member of the Board of Directors of Esperanza Community Housing Corporation, and as co-chair of the Legal Educators Committee of the ABA Forum on Affordable Housing and Community Development Law.
 He is also an affiliated faculty member with the UCLA Ziman Center for Real Estate.